Tag Archives: Nutrition

 The calorie burn rate differs depending on a person’s height, weight and gender.
 Males would burn an additional 30-40% extra in comparison to women.

 ^Shape-up America! is a non-profit that tries to combat obesity by encouraging and recommending people take 10,000 steps per day.
 Likewise at Asia Fitness Today, we aim to make an impact by encouraging co-workers at the workplace to be aware, be conscious about their health and start MOVING.
 Take the stairs.
-Park further away from the office and walk – saving you money, and burning you calories.
+Park further away from the office and walk – saving you money and burning your calories.
 Gather a few colleagues, grab a bike-share and ride to a new spot for lunch.

 So, no matter what your fitness goals may be, a good start is to understand your own daily consumption habits, the calorie content of your favourite foods, then adjusting your lifestyle towards achieving those goals.